seedfourtytwo/Validators/resources/notes.md

-Below is some more system tuning to explore for the Solana validator given by https://nordstar.one/
+Below are some more system tuning to explore for the Solana validator given by https://nordstar.one/

 ```bash
 # Performance Tuning Profile for Solana Validator